KritikaSawhney/triptrove12/README.md

 Collaborative itinerary planning

-💬 Feedback
+## 💬 Feedback

-We'd love to hear from you!
+I'd love to hear from you!
 Open an issue or contact us for suggestions.

-📢 Show Some Love
+## 📢 Show Some Love

 If you liked this project, please ⭐ the repo and share it with your friends!